Dina Nagar: Demographics

+The table below shows the population of different religious groups in Dina Nagar city and their gender ratio, as of 2011 census.

 Politics

 The city is part of the Dina Nagar Assembly Constituency.

 Transport

 Rail

 Dinanagar's railway station is connected with the nearest station Pathankot and Gurdaspur.
 From Dinanagar there are many trains to Pathankot and Gurdaspur, and two main trains: Jammu Tawi (Jammu to Tata Nagar) and Pathankot-Delhi express.

 Road

 National Highway 15 (NH 15) connects Kandla in Gujarat with Dinanagar in Punjab.
 A new by-pass for heavy traffic is also made to reduce the heavy traffic transportation with in and through the town.